n-plsm/n-plsm/README.md

 ## **about me**
 > 16-year-old dev\
-> 6 years of experience\
+> 6 years of experience in batch scripting
-> main languages are batch and python
+> 3 years in python coding

 ## **ongoing projects**
 > **adminium server manager**\